documentationjs/documentation/docs/NODE_API.md

 Detect whether a comment is a JSDoc comment: it must be a block comment which starts with two asterisks, not any other number of asterisks.

-The code parser automatically strips out the first asterisk that's required for the comment to be a comment at all, so we count the remaining comments.

 **Parameters**

 -   `comment` **Object** an ast-types node of the comment

 Returns **boolean** whether it is valid

 # json

 Formats documentation as a JSON string.

 **Parameters**